OpenDataServices/iodc-data-standards-day-2018/README.md

 ## Code of Conduct

 This event takes place under the [IODC Code of Conduct](https://www.opendatacon.org/#/conduct).
-Please read this in advance and